lycoris11/FireSideChat/README.md

 Data was stored & synced on Firebase's NoSQL cloud database.
 Data is stored as JSON, synced to all connected clients in realtime, and available even if my app goes offline.

 ##Running
-Just smash that mf index.html file and open it in the broswer of your choice.
+Just smash that mf index.html file and open it in the browser of your choice.

 ##Contributing
 Pull requests are welcomed.